Arts and Crafts tapestries from The Tapestry House

 The Forest tapestry is available in two sizes.

 To order these William Morris wall tapestries: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.

 Stephen in Medford, MA wrote this Google review after receiving this tapestry: “Excellent service and beautiful tapestry, highly recommended!“.